 Search engines will play an important role in how successful you will be when you build your own affiliate website.
 In order to make money promoting affiliate products, you’ll need to figure out ways to increase organic search traffic.
-Here’s an affiliate marketing checklist to help you out.
+Here’s a checklist that will show you how to start affiliate marketing.

 Once your website begins to rank for money-making keywords, financial rewards will follow.
 Scroll to the end of this article to view our How to Start an Affiliate Site in 13 Steps infographic.

 This article started off for travel affiliates, although as we continued we made it work for all niches, far beyond the travel industry.